Silver Dollar City

 Silver Dollar City is a 61 acre theme park in Stone County, Missouri, near the cities of Branson and Branson West.
 The park is located off of Missouri Route 76 on the Indian Point peninsula of Table Rock Lake.
 Silver Dollar City opened on May 1, 1960.
 The park is an 1880s-themed experience.
-Silver Dollar City's operating season runs from mid-March until early January, with the park closed for two months.
+Silver Dollar City's operating season runs from mid-March until early January, with the park closed during the majority of January and February.
 Silver Dollar City is owned by Herschend.

 History

 Marvel Cave

 The Cathedral Room's Entrance Staircase Tower as viewed from the landing area of the walkway near the bottom of the rubble pile.

 Silver Dollar City is located at the site of one of the Ozarks' oldest attractions, Marvel Cave.
 Henry T. Blow, a lead mining magnate, explored the cave in 1869 with six miners.
 They found no lead, but were convinced that the flat ceiling of one room was composed of marble, and so they originally named the cave Marble Cave.

 The cave remained undisturbed until 1882 when a group led by T. Hodges Jones and Truman S. Powell entered the cave in hopes of finding lead.
 Jones and Powell instead found huge amounts of guano and a flat wall which they also believed to be marble.
 Two years later Jones bought the property and formed the Marble Cave Mining and Manufacturing Company.
 The company planned a town, Marble City, on the rough hilltop near the cave and in 1884 recorded a plat map at the courthouse in Galena, Missouri.
 By 1889 much of the guano had been mined from the cave, the marble wall proved to be limestone, and no lead ore was found.
 The mining company ceased operation.

 In 1889, William Henry Lynch, a Canadian miner and dairyman, purchased the cave and a square mile of the surface around the entrance for $10,000.
 Lynch, with the aid of his family, proposed to open the cave to sightseers.
 The Lynches began operation of the sightseeing venture on October 18, 1894.
 The venture was not immediately profitable and was closed until Lynch raised additional capital to reopen the cave sometime after 1900.
 The cave has remained open since, making it one of the oldest continuously running tourist attractions in the Ozarks.